offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 ![FreeCAD sketcher workbench b-spline parameters](freecad_sketcher_b_spline_parameters.png)

-Click within the 3D viewport to place the element and either fill out the On-View-Parameters or click until placement is complete.
+Click within the 3D viewport to place the element_FC and either fill out the On-View-Parameters_FC or click until placement is complete.
 Hit Esc to end.

 There are various b-spline modifiers / helpers: